-Most attention to date has been on parameter estimation, where a set of parameters is chosen by hand and the aim is to constrain them.
-Interest has been growing towards the higher-level inference problem of model selection, which compares different choices of parameter sets.
-Bayesian inference offers an attractive framework for cosmological model selection, setting a tension between model predictiveness and ability to fit the data [11].
+In conventional parameter estimation, a set of parameters is chosen by hand and the aim is to constrain their values.
+The higher-level inference problem of model selection instead compares different choices of parameter sets, as is necessary to assess whether observations are pointing towards inclusion of new physical effects.
+Bayesian inference offers an attractive framework for cosmological model selection, setting a tension between model predictiveness and ability to fit the data [11], and its use is becoming widespread.